pyeventsourcing/eventsourcing/docs/topics/process.rst

 never call aggregate ``__save__()`` methods for this reason: events will not be committed atomically with the tracking record, and so the processing will not be reliable.

-Here's a test for the orders policy responding to a ``Reservation.Created`` event.
-It shows how policies that change already existing aggregates can be tested.
+Anyway, here's a test for the orders policy, at least the half that responds to a ``Reservation.Created`` event by setting the order as "reserved".
+It shows how process application policies that change already existing aggregates can be tested.

 .. code:: python